We are told so many reasons why our children can’t have an EHCP, but how much of it is truthful?

 It’s imperative when getting a diagnosis of any kind that we ask for detail.
 Without the detail how can we support and develop our child?

-The lack of funding in the services is having a hugely detrimental impact on our childrens’ lives, and so parents are turning to private diagnosticians to help.
+The lack of funding in assessment services is having a hugely detrimental impact on our children’s lives, and so parents are turning to private diagnosticians to help.
 Which leads to another myth “private reports will not be accepted and not added to the EHCP” – this is absolute nonsense.
 At tribunal each piece of professional, expert evidence is considered equally.
-The judge does NOT favour the LA professional reports, in fact in my experience the judge can often be more harsh on the LA/NHS as their reports are often vague and lacking in necessary detail.
+The judge does NOT favour the LA professional reports, in fact in my personal experience the judge can often be more harsh on the LA/NHS as their reports are often vague and lacking in necessary detail.

-We covered about 15 myths at our workshop, but we know there are hundreds more untruths told to us as parents by professionals to put us off applying for an EHC needs assessment.
+We covered about 15 myths at our workshop, but we know there are hundreds more untruths told to us as parents by professionals to put us off applying for an EHC Needs Assessment.

 So, why are we told these things?